American Express vs ANZ vs Kiwibank vs Westpac Airpoints Platinum Credit Cards Comparison

 - You can apply in only a few minutes, and there is no obligation to have a credit card issued.

 - Important: MoneyHub suggests that anyone unable to pay off a monthly credit card balance should look for an alternative source of credit.
-All Platinum Airpoints credit cards charge interest rates that can make repayments challenging to manage.
+All Platinum Airpoints credit cards charge interest rates that make managing repayments challenging.

 Frequently Asked Questions